Australian Party: Formation

 After the 1929 election, Hughes made unsuccessful attempts to rejoin both the Nationalists and the Labor Party, in the hopes that he could return as prime minister.
 He eventually resolved to form his own party, which he hoped would secure the balance of power.
 The new party was launched on 2 December 1929.
-Three other federal MPs joined Hughes as members—Walter Marks, George Maxwell, and Senator Walter Duncan.
+Four other federal MPs joined Hughes as members—Walter Marks, George Maxwell, and Senators Walter Duncan and Walter Massy-Greene.
 The press regarded the Australian Party as a simply a vehicle for Hughes' ambitions; The Sun, a Sydney tabloid, was the only newspaper to give it favourable publicity.
 The party claimed 75 branches and 4,000 members at its peak, but the only real activity took place in the electorates of its MPs.
 It was predominantly based in New South Wales, with a limited presence in Victoria and abortive attempts to expand to South Australia.
 Hughes and Marks were the party's chief financial backers, because membership fees were deliberately kept low and one of the party's planks was to refuse corporate donations.
 However, Hughes in particular was stingy with his money, sending the party treasurer only £100 out of a requested £250 for expenses and even then complaining about the cost.